Quick Answer

 -

-Even if your song is legit, Spotify may not count it for royalties.
+Even if your song is entirely legitimate, Spotify may not count it for royalties if it remains in the long-tail discovery zone.

 Is This Legal?
 Yes — And That’s the Problem